apache/hbase/hbase-protocol-shaded/README.txt

 Please read carefully as the 'menu options' have changed.
+What you do in here is not what you do elsewhere to generate proto java files.

 This module has proto files used by core.
 These protos overlap with protos that are used by coprocessor endpoints